smurferson1/MineControl/README.md

 - Log aggregation from MineControl and miners.
 - Archiving of logs and configuration.
 - More customization than most plebs could ask for.

+## Key Un-features

+- Doesn't support more than 1 GPU or CPU.
+- Doesn't support more than 1 GPU or CPU miner.
+- Not internationalized, translated, or respectful of Windows regional settings.
+- Kind of ugly.
+- Not very user friendly.
+- Chart data and stats can't be archived or restored.
+- Probably some allowed configurations that would make no sense or cause errors or crashes.
+- Engineering: badly engineered with a bunch of logic attached to the form and stuff.
+Sorry.
+- Most temperature and power management features are GPU-only.

 ## Instructions